TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendLayout/Index.rst

 Since TYPO3 4.5 there has been a database record type "backend layout" to define a combination of rows and columns to which content can be added in the page module.

-With TYPO3 7.4 a new feature was introduced to define backend layouts in TYPO3 via page TSconfig.
-It implements a generic page TSconfig provider for backend layouts to make backend layouts reusable across installations.
+With TYPO3 7.4 a new feature was introduced to define backend layouts in TYPO3 via page `TSconfig`:pn:.
+It implements a generic page `TSconfig`:pn: provider for backend layouts to make backend layouts reusable across installations.

 .. _be-layout-video: